wroney688/rpi-blueocean/README.md

 thing required is to get the jenkinsci/docker project off github, rebuild with the existing dockerfiles, and then push them to a repo.

 Slight modifications are necessary to the Dockerfiles off jenkinsci/docker.
 Jenkins will fail to startup because the base images generate errors on startup due to omitting ld-linux-aarch64.so.1.
 Therefore, the build.sh does modify to add glibc.
 This is only being done to Dockerfile-alpine since only the alpine version is being used by me.
 If this is necessary for the full/slim images, feel free to fork.
-I may get around to checking those later.
+I may get around to checking those later.  **Danger!
+If you use libc6-compat, openjdk will core dump from the jna being incompatible.
+Leaving the Dockerfile-alpine unchanged will get you stack traces on startup about hs_err_pid and missing ld-linux-aarch64.so.1, but it will still starutp.**

 This repo, running build.sh, updates the jenkinsci/docker and then runs a build.
 It generates images for all three flavors with -$ARCH in the tag:
 - wroney/rpi-jenkins-$ARCH:latest